 While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
 Using a combination of study strategies, tactics and tips, our tutoring experts in the Boston region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
-This is why our study skills tutors in the Boston region take a look at the larger picture.
-Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
-This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.
+Achieving academic success is one thing, but there's more to succeeding at school than exams and assignments alone.
+This is why our study skills tutors in the Boston region take the bigger picture into account.
+We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
+This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 - How to use active listening.